kool-engine/kool/README.md

 Code for all demos is available in kool-demo sub-project.

+Support for Vulkan based rendering is quite recent.
 Together with Vulkan support I implemented a new, much more flexible shader generator.
 Shaders are composed of nodes quite similar to Unity's Shader Graph (however it's completely code-based, no fancy editor).
 Shader code is generated and compiled from the node-based model on-the-fly for each backend.

 In order to add support for Vulkan, I had to drastically change some parts of the engine and this is an ongoing process.
 Hence, stuff is a still a bit messy but things are getting better.